-How to Change Currency in Google SheetsApr 13, 2022
+How to Change Currency in Google SheetsApr 12, 2022

-In this article, we will not only learn how to change currency in Google Sheets, but also learn how to create a currency converter using Google Sheets.
-You can use the Google Sheet multiplication formula to apply the conversion factor to the current data if you want to convert one currency's value into another as well as some functions that can automate getting accurate and timely Forex data that's very unique to Google Sheets.
+Did you know that 164 currencies are circulated in the world?
+Our Google Sheet-compatible templates are pretty flexible when it comes to different currencies since Google Sheets provides ways so you can change presets to your desired currency formats.
+In this article, we will learn how to change the Currency in Google Sheets and how to create a currency converter using Google Sheets.
+You can use the Google Sheet multiplication formula to apply the conversion factor to the current data if you want to convert one Currency's value into another, and some functions that can automate getting accurate and timely Forex data unique to Google Sheets.

 Changing the Currency Formatting